Postdoctoral position in Algebra-Geometric Foundations of Deep Learning or Computer Vision

 Besides a doctoral degree as specified above, the successful candidate is expected to have:

-1. a strong background in algebraic, complex, differential, or discrete geometry, or mathematics of computer vision,
+1. a strong background in one of the following: algebraic, complex, differential, or discrete geometry, mathematics of deep learning, or mathematics of computer vision,

 2. written and spoken English proficiency, very good communication and teamwork skills, in particular a willingness to collaborate with both engineers and mathematicians, and